SAP Concur promotes Jonathan Beeby to lead ANZ

-SAP Concur has named a new managing director for Australia and New Zealand, tapping Jonathan Beeby who has been with the since 2014.
+SAP Concur has named a new managing director for Australia and New Zealand, tapping Jonathan Beeby who has been with the company since 2014.

 Beeby began with the SAP’s travel, expense, and invoice management solutions subsidiary in 2014 as a regional enterprise sales executive and was promoted through various sales positions.